You can find the eligibility requirements for block, formula, and discretionary awards in the grant program guidelines.

 - Funds specifically budgeted and/or received for one project may not be used to support another.

-- If the recipient's or subrecipient's automated general ledger accounting system cannot comply with this requirement, a system should be established to adequately track funds according to each budget category.
+- If your automated general ledger accounting system cannot comply with this requirement, you should establish a system to adequately track funds according to each budget category.

 FINANCIAL MANAGEMENT TIP

 Some programs, such as the Justice Assistance Grant program, require the deposit of funds into a trust fund.
 In addition, sometimes a high-risk designation will require a recipient to segregate awards into separate bank accounts.